FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ### Register consensus node by using console

-start console:
+Start console:

 ```bash
 cd ~/generator-A/console && bash ./start.sh 1
 ```

-Use the console `addSealer` command to register the node as a consensus node.
+Use the console's `addSealer` command to register the node as a consensus node.
 In this step, you need to use the `cat` command to view the `node.nodeid` of agencyC node.

 ```bash
 addSealer 5d70e046047e15a68aff8e32f2d68d1f8d4471953496fd97b26f1fbdc18a76720613a34e3743194bd78aa7acb59b9fa9aec9ec668fa78c54c15031c9e16c9e8d